-Genesys Installation Wizard   🔀

-Security Banner Configuration

-Select the option below to use a Security Banner.
+Genesys Installation Wizard   🗙 Security Banner Configuration Select the option below to use a Security Banner.
 If you select this option, the Resource Capacity Wizard can display a user-defined message before a user logs in.
 Enable Security Banner This option enables you to configure a security banner for the application.

-Select Security Banner behavior and configuration

-All applications that support this feature

-C Current type of application only

-< B ack N ext > Cancel

-All applications that support this feature Current type of application only
+Select Security Banner behavior and configuration All applications that support this feature All applications All C Current type of application only < B ack N ext > Cancel